cnlohr/shadertrixx/README.md

 float3 orthoCameraPos = worldPos - orthoRayDir;
 o.rayOrigin = lerp(worldSpaceCameraPos, orthoCameraPos, howOrtho );
 o.rayDir = normalize( lerp( cameraToVertex, orthoRayDir, howOrtho ) );
+o.worldPos = worldPos;
 ```

+NOTE: `i.rayDir` may not be useful on lower resolution meshes, and for a "correct" answer, you will need to use `normalize( i.worldPos - i.rayOrigin )` in the fragment shader.

 ## How to compute camera forward in object space

 Thanks, @orels1